Configure identity fabric

 • Scopes: Define the scopes which are requested as part of the OIDC authentication flow.
 Scopes should be separated by a space.
 For example, openid profile email

-Generic SAML and SAML providers
+Generic SAML and SAML services

-• Metadata URL: This is the metadata URL from the application configured in the SAML provider.
+• Metadata URL: This is the metadata URL from the application configured in the SAML service.
 This setting will accept a file:/// URI if the metadata file is saved on a filesystem accessible to the Orchestrator user.

 • Identifier (Entity ID): The unique application entity ID assigned to the application.